CardinisCode/jobhuntmanager/README.md

 ## Please note:
 -   Deletes are hard deletes, for the purpose of this pilot product.
 So if the user selects to delete something, it will permanently delete the information from the SQLite3 database.

 -   This Readme simply describes what each function & file does/serves, so I'll give a brief TLDR for each file/function.
-I'll go into more technical depth in the technical_readme.md (jhmanager/technical_readme.md).
+I'll go into more technical depth in the relevant files found within the technical_readme_files (jhmanager/technical_readme_files).
+    -   Read line 761 (below) for more information.

 ## Files:
 The files in this project are divided into the following sections:
+-   Forms
+-   Preparation & Management
+-   Repo
+-   Service
+-   Static
+-   Technical Readme files
+-   Pages / Templates
+-   Tests
+-   __init__
+-   helpers_from_cs50_finance
+-   jhmanager.db
+-   schema.sql
+-   Makefiles
+-   requirements.txt
+-   setup.py
+-   wsgi.py

 ### 1: Forms:
 Each of the below forms request specific information from the user and link to a specific SQL database table.

+Note: The technical readme covering the Forms is covered in jhmanager/technical_readme_files/forms.md.

 Below are the names of the files stored in the 'Forms' directory: